tinymce/tinymce-docs/_includes/configuration/toolbar-groups.md

 {{ site.requires_5_2v }}

-The `toolbar_groups` option is used to create a collection of toolbar buttons that should be displayed in a popup when clicked.
-The way the groups are displayed will depend on the current [toolbar mode](#toolbarmode).
-As an example, if `toolbar_mode` is configured to use a `floating` toolbar drawer, then the groups will also appear in a floating shelf.
+The `toolbar_groups` option creates toolbar button that displays a collection of other toolbar buttons as a pop-up toolbar.
+The style of toolbar shown is based on the current [toolbar mode](#toolbarmode).
+For example, if `toolbar_mode` is set to `floating`, the toolbar group pop-up will appear in a floating shelf.

-> **Note:** Currently the `toolbar_groups` feature is only supported when using the `floating` toolbar mode.
-If used with any other toolbar modes, then the button will not be displayed and a warning message will be printed in the console.
+> **Note:** The `toolbar_groups` feature is _only_ supported when using the `floating` toolbar mode.
+If the `toolbar_groups` option is used with other toolbar modes, the toolbar group button will not be displayed and a warning message will be printed in the console.

-This option should contain an object mapping the button name to the group configuration.
-See the [`group toolbar button configuration`]({{site.baseurl}}/ui-components/typesoftoolbarbuttons/#groupbutton) for more information on the required group configuration.
+This option accepts an object, mapping the button name to the group configuration.
+For details on configuring toolbar groups, see: [`group toolbar button configuration`]({{site.baseurl}}/ui-components/typesoftoolbarbuttons/#groupbutton).

 **Type:** `Object`